Area 51 (1995 video game): Reception

-Area 51 was a major hit in the arcades, selling over 20,000 cabinets.
+Area 51 was a major hit in arcades, selling over 20,000 cabinets.
 It was cited as the first step in a comeback for Atari Games which brought the company from the brink of financial collapse to being a major force in the arcade industry over just a little more than a year.
 Executive producer Mark Pierce recalled that the home versions had above average sales by the standards of console light gun games (which typically did not sell as well as other arcade ports, since players could not get the full experience without purchasing a light gun for the console).

 Next Generations review of the arcade version stated that "Area 51 provides shooters with what they want", noting in particular the dark and varied levels, realistic and graduated scenery, intriguing story themes, and fun power-ups.
 Despite this, the reviewer concluded that the game "stands up better against shooters of the past like Virtua Cop 1 and Mad Dog McCree, and not the current crop."
 The game took the number one slot in the December 1995 "Player's Choice" chart of RePlay Magazine.

 The Saturn port received middling reviews.
 Critics typically commented that the game is good fun on its own terms but does not compare well to Virtua Cop 2, which was released for the Saturn at roughly the same time.
 The graphics received mixed remarks due to the graininess of the FMV and the presence of screen borders, and like most console light gun games it was criticized as having very low longevity.

 The four reviewers of Electronic Gaming Monthly also found the game too easy, though they praised the retention of all the secret rooms from the arcade version.
 Lee Nutter summarized in Sega Saturn Magazine, "As shoot 'em ups go Area 51 is not a bad effort, but outclassed by the [Virtua] Cop games in every conceivable way."
 GamePro gave Area 51 one of its more positive reviews, praising its frenzied pace and concluding, "Area 51s sizzling action easily overcomes its sizable flaws.
 It's a must for diehard shooters and a superb rental for everyone else."